In the 1920s, a portion of Route 195 (from Route 89 to US 44) was called

 As town and state could not agree on the scope of work to be done, no major work has been done on Route 195 in Mansfield.

-A planned new road through UConn's North Campus connecting US 44 with North Eagleville Road (SSR 430) would relieve some Route 195 congestion.
+However, Discovery Drive, a parallel route through UConn's North Campus connecting US 44 with North Eagleville Road (SSR 430), helps relieve some Route 195 traffic.

 Small-scale improvements